Tiago-Vier-Preto/bakery_algorithm/README.md

 ## Overview

 The Lamport's Bakery Algorithm is a synchronization algorithm designed to solve the critical section problem, ensuring mutual exclusion in concurrent systems.
 It was proposed by computer scientist Leslie Lamport in 1974.
-This algorithm is particularly useful in scenarios where multiple threads or processes compete for shared resources.

 ## References